coolblock/vpsVivo/README.md

 -------------------------

-In case you must build from source:
+In case you must build from source: (for instance if it does not work with the latest ubuntu)

 Newest Technique to install ONE vivo masternode (there are other instructions to install multiple):
 First time installation as root on ubuntu 16 or above.